 What is White?

-The term “White” is used for the people of European origin.
+The term “White” is used for people of European origin.

-But it can have different meanings depending upon context like any object color, nationality to define a person from which country he belongs, and different point of views of people as some consider only europian origin people white, but some also include other people.
+But it can have different meanings depending upon the context, like any object color, nationality to define a person from which country he belongs, and different points of view of people as some consider only European origin people white, but some also include other people.

-Sometimes people of some Asian regions are also considered white by some people.
+Sometimes people from some Asian regions are also considered white by some people.

-The main criteria to put them into this category is their lighter skin tone.
+The main criteria for putting them into this category is their lighter skin tone.
 It was introduced with the origin of the racialization of slavery during the 17th century.

-It was categorized dependent upon ancestry, the strain of blood, and physical traits, and later scientific research was also done in it that lead to scientific racism.
+It was categorized dependent on ancestry, the strain of blood, and physical traits, and later scientific research was also done on it that led to scientific racism.
 After reaching its peak in scientific racism, this idea was widely rejected by the scientific community.

 The definition of the white race kept changing from time to time.
 Even the official definition in many countries changed regularly.